 Amy Ruell – Director of Adjustment Support Services and Support Groups

 Amy is guiding MABVI’s mental health adjustment counseling services.
 She has over 30 years of experience in a variety of settings and has lived experience with blindness.
 Her prior roles include eight years as a Clinical Care Manager at Beacon Health Options, Inc., seven years as a Program Manager at National Braille Press, and 21 years as a Clinical Social Worker at the Massachusetts Department of Mental Health.

 Kimberly Thibault MS, OTR/L – Director of Vision Rehabilitation Services

-Kimberly is overseeing the expansion of MABVI’s in-home services, a vital component of our mission.
-She coordinates MABVI’s 14 occupational therapists who provide multiple visits per year to clients across the state.
-Kimberly graduated from the University of New Hampshire with a Masters of Science in Occupational Therapy.
-She has been working in vision rehab for over 7 years.
-She has worked as a lab instructor for the MGH IHP Occupational Therapy Doctoral program for the past 3 years.
-Other prior work experience includes Massachusetts Eye and Ear Infirmary in the Vision Rehab Clinic and Community Rehab Care working in a community-based outpatient rehabilitation program for brain injury.
+Kimberly oversees the expansion of MABVI’s in-home services, a vital component of our mission.
+She coordinates MABVI’s 14 occupational therapists, who provide multiple visits annually to clients across the state.
+Kimberly graduated from the University of New Hampshire with a Master of Science in Occupational Therapy.
+She has been working in vision rehab for over seven years.
+She has worked as a lab instructor for the MGH IHP Occupational Therapy Doctoral program for the past three years.
+Other prior work experience includes Massachusetts Eye and Ear Infirmary in the Vision Rehab Clinic and Community Rehab Care, working in a community-based outpatient rehabilitation program for brain injury.